WareAoba/Paraglide/README-EN.md

 ## Recent Updates
- ### Latest Release: 0.2.0beta

- 1. **Line Mode**: Added a mode to process text on a line-by-line basis instead of by paragraphs.
- 2. **List View**: Added a mode that allows viewing all paragraphs by scrolling instead of showing previous/current/next paragraphs.
- 3. **Page Number Logic** Improvements:
-     - Extended regex for page number detection.
-     - Detect page numbers attached to paragraphs.
-     - Fixed bugs related to empty pages.
-4. **Redux** introduced.
-5. **Drag & Drop** added.
+ 1. **UI Overhaul**: Redesigned with a mix of Material and Neumorphism design.
+Additionally, various UI animations have been added.
+ 2. **Search Function Added**: Currently supports Korean the best, at least for now.
+   - Supports initial consonant search, partial match search, and exact match search.
+   - Highlight colors vary depending on the search type.
+   - You can move the pointer and select using the keyboard.

+ 3. **Various Shortcuts Added**: The following shortcuts can be used in combination with the Ctrl (Cmd) key.
+   - **O**: Open file
+   - **F**: Open search window (only available when a file is loaded)
+   - **,** : Open settings window
+ 4. **Theme Selection Available**: You can choose between **Auto, Light, Dark** in the settings.
+ 5. **Internal Logic Improvements**: Various internal changes have been made.
+ 6. Add Console Display: You can check internal massages the program sends.

 ## Features in Development

- 1. Search Function: Search text/paragraphs and jump to the desired paragraph.
- 2. Photoshop Mode: Automatically input text layer creation using Photoshop API.
+ 1. Photoshop Mode: Automatically input text layer creation using Photoshop API.
- 3. Click-to-Jump in the overlay window.
+ 2. Click-to-Jump in the overlay window.
- 4. UI Icons: From pause/resume buttons to future buttons.
- 5. User Guide: Plan to write a detailed manual for the program.
+ 3. User Guide: Plan to write a detailed manual for the program.
- 6. File Editing: Simple modifications like renaming files or editing paragraph content.
+ 4. File Editing: Simple modifications like renaming files or editing paragraph content.
- 7. Multilingual Support: Planned to support English and Japanese first.
+ 5. Multilingual Support: Planned to support English and Japanese first.

 ## Known Issues